Have you ever hated yourself for never having any time to work on your business?

 You’ve probably heard the saying “the cobbler’s children have no shoes.”

 In our world, that means that creatives like us rarely do the things we do for our clients for our own businesses.
 (I’m guilty of this.
-With my new consulting business, I haven’t setup any automation for it… and I’m selling automation consulting to my clients!)
+With my consulting business, I was selling automation consulting to my clients before even setting up my own automation!)

 Have you ever thought, “I’m going to build a product and sell it online”?
 If you have thought that, there’s a good chance you haven’t yet.